Les1a/SoftTokenForMaskedDLM/README.md

 # Soft Token Interpolation for Masked dLLM (LLaDA)

 This repository contains a training-free extension to masked diffusion LLMs that interpolates between a hard mask and a decoded token.
-Instead of collapsing masked positions to a single `[MASK]` embedding, we retain the model's probility distribution from the previous step, mix candidate embeddings, and feed the resulting **Soft Token** back into the next denoising pass.
-The outcome is a diffusion trajectory that keeps semantic information alive even when a position remains masked, thus improving information transition flow between diffusion steps.
+Instead of collapsing masked positions to a single `[MASK]` embedding, we retain the model's probability distribution from the previous step, mix candidate embeddings, and feed the resulting **Soft Token** back into the next denoising pass.
+The outcome is a diffusion trajectory that preserves semantic information even when a position remains masked, thus improving information transition flow across diffusion steps.

 The codebase originates from the llada part in [Fast-dLLM](https://github.com/NVlabs/Fast-dLLM) implementation, and the idea of mixing candidate embeddings is inspired by the latent reasoning method proposed in [Soft Think](https://arxiv.org/abs/2505.15778).